localstack/docs/content/en/references/cross-account-access.md

 AWS provides individual API endpoints for each region, and typically, resources can only be accessed within their respective regions.

 On the other hand, LocalStack operates on a unified API endpoint, allowing interactions with services across regions.

-LocalStack services generally do not enforce the requirement that the region parameter in the request must match the region specified in the resource identifier (ARN).
-Currently only Lambda enforces this restriction.